jeffhuang4704/vulasset/API.md

 3️⃣ row: Defines the number of rows to fetch.
 Use -1 to fetch all rows.
 4️⃣ orderbyColumn: Use different column to sort
 5️⃣ orderby: Use different sort type
+6️⃣ qf: quick filter search term, this will be used to search the CVE Name and score (depends on the scoretype) 7️⃣ scoretype: v3 or v2

 Reponse
 {
+    "qf_matched_records": 0,   // 👈 how many quick filter matched records
     "vulnerabilities": [
         {
             "description": "Docker before 1.5 allows local users to have unspecified impact via vectors involving unsafe /tmp usage.",